Requirements for the MA in Islamic Studies

 For incoming students, Fall 2018 and after:

-Students must complete 36 credit points, including the thesis, to graduate.
-Of the 36 points, 30 must be at the graduate level (4000 or higher).
+Students must complete 30 credit points, including the thesis, to graduate.
+The required credits may be completed in one year.
+All courses must be at the graduate level (4000 or higher).
+Students opting to develop their language skills take additional language coursework and usually choose to complete the MA in 3-4 semester.
 Specific degree requirements are:

-- An introductory course addressing key methodological and theoretical issues in the comparative study of the Muslim world
+- ISCS GR5000 Foundation to Islamic Studies and the Study of Muslim Societies (4 points).
+An introductory course addressing key methodological and theoretical issues in the comparative study of the Muslim world;

-Master's thesis completed in the final term and registered under ISCS G4999 Supervised Individual Research.
+- Master's thesis completed in the final term while taking either:

 Courses taken for R credit or with a grade of Pass/Fail do not count toward the Islamic Studies MA degree requirements.

 - Students may take up to two 3000-level courses (upper level undergraduate courses) but must receive approval from the APD in advance of registration.